-The Foundation seeks to support efforts that will reduce overflows of sewage into local waterways.
-Advancing this objective will expand safe and equal access to the recreational benefits of community waterways.
-You can help to advance this objective through infrastructure upgrades, policy reforms, regulatory advocacy, education, training, and programming.
+The Foundation seeks to support efforts that will advance stormwater management solutions that feature vegetation, infiltration, and decentralized landscape treatments in recognition of their additional social, environmental, and economic benefits.
+You can help to advance this objective through capital improvements, policy reforms, regulatory advocacy, education, training, and programming.